Climate and Nature Bill: Bill 304

 In her speech, Blake argued that the intertwined climate and nature crises demanded urgent, integrated action—and that the Conservative policies "fell short".
 She argued that aligning with science and international commitments—like the 1.5°C target and COP15 obligations—is "critical" for survival.
-She highlighted immediate impacts in the Global South and increasingly in the UK, and said: As the Member for Newport West (Ruth Jones) said so well during a debate on the [bill's] principles last November: "We know that climate action must be nature-positive action and that we must halt and reverse the loss of biodiversity by 2030 for the benefit of all people and the planet".
+She highlighted immediate impacts in the Global South and increasingly in the UK, and said: As the Member for Newport West [Ruth Jones] said so well during a debate on the [bill's] principles last November: "We know that climate action must be nature-positive action and that we must halt and reverse the loss of biodiversity by 2030 for the benefit of all people and the planet".
 This bill brings that vital issue to the fore.
-I am delighted that so many members of local councils, including [now, former supporter] Georgia Gould, and local mayors, including the Mayor of London, have recognised that and are backing the bill.
-It is time that we got the action we need from the [Conservative] Government to ensure that we can survive.
-Blake also set out nature's role as a climate mitigator, with deteriorating carbon sinks—like peatlands and woodlands—signalling a need for equal focus on emissions cuts and habitat restoration.
+I am delighted that so many members of local councils, including [now, former bill supporter] Georgia Gould, and local mayors, including the Mayor of London, have recognised that and are backing the bill.
+It is time that we got the action we need from the [Conservative] Government to ensure that we can survive.Blake also set out nature's role as a climate mitigator, with deteriorating carbon sinks—like peatlands and woodlands—signalling a need for equal focus on emissions cuts and habitat restoration.
 She warned that $44 trillion in global output—and 300 million people—are at risk from nature's decline, alongside health threats from pollinator loss.
-Blake also criticised the "absence" of a concrete plan to reverse biodiversity loss by 2030, risking "irreversible" ecological tipping points, and advocated for meaningful public involvement via citizens' assemblies, saying:The double-headed climate and nature crisis is affecting people's lives now, especially in the Global South, but increasingly in the UK.
-Just think of the climate change-triggered heatwaves in India and Pakistan, the floods we have seen worldwide and, of course, the floods and heatwaves of recent years in the UK.
-There is no room for complacency and no time to waste.When Blake introduced the bill, Labour's Frontbench ESNZ and EFRA Teams—including (the then Shadow Secretaries of State) Ed Miliband and Jim McMahon—announced the Labour Party's support for the "ambition and objectives" for her bill.
-Blake commented that this was an "important step on the way to getting a full commitment from the Party to take up [the bill] so that it becomes official Labour policy".
+Blake also criticised the "absence" of a concrete plan to reverse biodiversity loss by 2030, risking "irreversible" ecological tipping points, and advocated for meaningful public involvement via citizens' assemblies, saying:The double headed climate and nature crisis is affecting people's lives now, especially in the Global South, but increasingly in the UK.
+Just think of the climate change triggered heatwaves in India and Pakistan, the floods we have seen worldwide and, of course, the floods and heatwaves of recent years in the UK.
+There is no room for complacency, and no time to waste.When Blake introduced the bill, Labour's Frontbench ESNZ and EFRA Teams—including (the then Shadow Secretaries of State) Ed Miliband and Jim McMahon—announced the Labour Party's support for the "ambition and objectives" for her bill.
+Blake commented that this was an "important step on the way to getting a full commitment from the Labour Party to take up [the bill] so that it becomes official Labour policy".
 At the 2023 Labour conference, Blake chaired a Zero Hour fringe event on 8 October with (then Shadow Ministers) Ruth Jones and Kerry McCarthy.
 Jones confirmed Labour's commitment to ensure that nature's destruction is not only halted, but "firmly in reverse by 2030".
 Labour's ambition to "align" their energy policies to the UK's 1.5°C obligations under the Paris Agreement was also confirmed by McCarthy at the event.